PrinsFrank/PrinsFrank.nl/_posts/2022-09-20-How-to-write-decoupled-unit-tests-in-Laravel.md

 readtime:
 ---

 If you have been using Laravel for a while, You'll probably be familiar with the default test folder when setting up a new project: 'Feature' and 'Unit'.
-The distinction Laravel makes here since [two years](https://github.com/laravel/laravel/commit/f4b1dc6df04f4ef9b4b15e2c38668e8cb168c253) now is that Unit Tests extend from the base PHPUnit test case, and Feature tests extend from the ['Tests/TestCase.php' in the root of the test folder](https://github.com/laravel/laravel/blob/9.x/tests/TestCase.php), where an application is set up and booted so you can access all the booted services.
+The distinction Laravel makes here since [two years](https://github.com/laravel/laravel/commit/f4b1dc6df04f4ef9b4b15e2c38668e8cb168c253){:target="_blank" rel="noreferrer noopener"} now is that Unit Tests extend from the base PHPUnit test case, and Feature tests extend from the ['Tests/TestCase.php' in the root of the test folder](https://github.com/laravel/laravel/blob/9.x/tests/TestCase.php){:target="_blank" rel="noreferrer noopener"}, where an application is set up and booted so you can access all the booted services.

 Typically, I'll add a Integration folder to this folder setup to test things like successful booting of service providers in the container or other integrations, but I digress.